 The Western History Association announces the John C. Ewers Book Award given annually for the best published book on the North American (including Mexico) Indian Ethnohistory.
 The award is $500 to the author and a certificate to the publisher.
 The award is supported by the Ewers family and administered by the Western History Association.
-Publishers may submit more than one title each year.
-Publishers or authors should submit a letter of nomination and a copy of the book to each member of the award committee listed below.
 View a list of past recipients.

 John Canfield Ewers (1909 – 1997) was an American ethnologist and museum curator.
 Known for his studies on the art and history of the American Plains Indians, he was described by the New York Times as one of his country's "foremost interpreters of American Indian culture."
 He was instrumental in establishing the National Museum of American History and became its Director in 1964.
 At the time of his death he was Ethnologist Emeritus of the Smithsonian Institution and was the first recipient of the Smithsonian's Exceptional Service Award as well as the Western History Association's Oscar O. Winther Award and the American Alliance of Museum's Distinguished Service Award.